calder12/seed/src/_packs/functions/seed-dash.md

 ### extend

-Adds or updates values of an object;
+Adds or updates values of an object

 **_extend($object, arguments...)**